joemaster9/timeoff-management-application/README.md

 ## Diagrams

-The Following diagram shows the CI/CD flow used for this scenario
+The following diagram shows the CI/CD flow used for this scenario
 ![Pipeline_Diagram](https://github.com/joemaster9/timeoff-management-application/blob/master/img/diagram.jpg)

-The Following diagram shows the Infrastructure used for this scenario
+The following diagram shows the Infrastructure used for this scenario
 ![Architecture_Diagram](https://github.com/joemaster9/timeoff-management-application/blob/master/img/architecture.jpg)

 ## Deploying the infrastructure

 ### Prerequisites

-Because we will integrate a GitHub repository with AWS CodeBuild, first, me must create a connection between these 2 platforms.
+Because we will integrate a GitHub repository with AWS Services, first, me must create a connection between these 2 platforms.
 For this we’ll follow the steps that are defined in the following documentation:

 https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html